NREL/TITANIC/README.md

 Click on the "Download ZIP" button on the lower right of this page.

 #Installing and using the scripts
 1. Unpack the .zip file.
-You will a directory structure as follows:
+You will find the following directory structure:
   1. `MATLAB source code` contains the meat of the TITANIC code.
   2. `/local/MetData/M5Twr` contains raw test data.
   3. `webserver` represents a web server.
 This will be your pseudo web output, corresponding to the archives at http://wind.nrel.gov/MetData/135mData/M5Twr/